keystonejs/keystone/docs/api/hooks.md

   context,
   actions,
 }) => {
-  // Input resolution logic
-  // Object returned is used in place of resolvedData return resolvedData;
+  // Input resolution logic.
+Object returned is used in place of `resolvedData`. return resolvedData;
 };
 ```